julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ### Ritual Use: Lucid Dreaming + Ancestral Visions
 Prepared as frothy tea, traditionally used in rites of initiation to access dreams that offer guidance from ancestors.

-**Folklore Note:** Among the Xhosa, dreams from this root are not imagination — they’re **visits**.
+**Folklore Note:** Among the Xhosa, dreams from this root are not imagination, they’re **visits**.
 Often used before major life decisions or ceremonies.

 ---